" Without mathematics, there's nothing you can do. Everything around you is Mathematics. Everything around you is numbers."

 Implementation

 We follow the National Curriculum and have adopted Essential Maths (framework by Hertfordshire County advisors) as it allows us to build on key knowledge, concepts and processes.
 Each year group covers: place value and number operations, geometry, measures, fractions, statistics, algebra in varying depth depending on year group.
 Essential Maths has a CPA approach to learning (concrete – use of materials, pictorial use of pictures, abstract use of question/ problems) and is delivered as a spiral curriculum, allowing for concepts to be revisited and built upon each year at a deeper level of understanding.
+During Year 6, we consolidate previous learning within the year’s programme of study, revisiting and rehearsing the 4 key processes (+, -, x, /) and ensuring all children have a good understanding of number.
+This involves increased repetition of key concepts and greater levels of independent practice.
+This will prepare children for the KS3 curriculum and the expectations of secondary school.
 Manipulatives are used to reveal mathematical structures and information.
 We are developing a mastery approach to mathematics, taking small steps towards a deeper understanding and shared language of reasoning.
 This also involves whole class teaching, in the main, and challenge is provided by open ended questions, puzzles and creating transferable generalisations.
-Regular, separate fluency lessons in Key Stage 2 allow pupils opportunities to revisit prior learning, consolidate current concepts and anticipate and prepare for future learning.
-In Key Stage 1, we have introduced daily mastering number sessions to develop number sense and fluency.
-This same scheme is being introduced in the foundation stage.
-Short daily lessons are teacher-led and opportunities for practical activities are given through continuous provision.
+Regular, embedded fluency sessions in Key Stage 2 allow pupils opportunities to revisit prior learning, consolidate current concepts and anticipate and prepare for future learning.
+In KS1 and EYFS, number fluency is also embedded within the lessons to develop number sense and fluency.
+In EYFS opportunities for practical activities are given through continuous provision.
 Children learn to recognise numbers of objects without counting (subitising) and learn basic number facts.
 Counting songs and rhymes form an important part of daily routines throughout the foundation stage.

 Intended Impact